Explainable multiple abnormality classification of chest CT volumes: Related Work

 \subsection{Organ segmentation in CT volumes}

-The abnormality-specific allowed regions for our mask loss are obtained using PARTITION, which is the first reported approach to provide abnormality-specific allowed regions automatically.
-One component of PARTITION is organ segmentation with morphological image processing.
+The abnormality-specific allowed regions for our mask loss are based on organ segmentations, and are obtained using PARTITION, which is the first reported approach to provide abnormality-specific allowed regions automatically.
+The organ segmentation in PARTITION uses morphological image processing.
 We choose an unsupervised morphological image processing approach over a supervised machine learning approach for several reasons.

 First, the unsupervised approach for organ segmentation requires no manually created segmentation maps.
 RAD-ChestCT \cite{Draelos} includes whole-volume abnormality labels, but no segmentation ground truth, so training a machine-learning-based multi-organ segmentation model \cite{dong2019automatic, chen2020automatic, zhou2020automatic, peng2020method} on RAD-ChestCT would require manually circumscribing the relevant anatomical structures on hundreds or thousands of slices, representing months of effort by a domain expert.